 The Government of the Punjab had requested the Asian Development Bank to assist in restructuring of the Punjab Environmental Protection Agency (Pb-EPA) through a quick diagnostic study.
 The assignment entailed review of policy and legal framework, interviews with the relevant stakeholders and development of a roadmap for strengthening and restructuring the Punjab EPA.

 The assignment envisaged support in drafting arrangements for an Environmental and Social Management System to be put in place for implementing an upcoming Public Private Partnership Support Facility in Sindh province of Pakistan.
 The ADB financing of the Facility will be catalytic in developing much needed infrastructure under the public private partnership arrangement through capacity building and setting-up a Viability Gap Fund.

 Advisory Support to PPAF’s Compliance and Quality Assurance (May–Sep 2016)

-The intermittent advisory support to the Pakistan Poverty Alleviation Fund (PPAF) as Senior Advisor, Compliance and Quality Assurance included strengthening environmental & social management, monitoring & evaluation, and research functions.
+The intermittent advisory support to the Pakistan Poverty Alleviation Fund (PPAF) as Senior Advisor, Compliance and Quality Assurance included strengthening environmental & social management aligned with WB/IFC environmental and social performance standards, monitoring & evaluation, and research functions.
 The special focus was on strategic issues such as revising organizational RBF in context of SDGs, updating M&E system, and outreach and partnerships, and providing support to ESM aspects of the Programme for Poverty Reduction (PPR).